oliverklee/pixy/README.md

 ## Authors and maintainer

-Jenad Jovanonic was the original author of Pixy.
+[Nenad Jovanonic](https://enji.systems/) was the original author of Pixy.
 The current maintainer is Oliver Klee, pixy@oliverklee.de.

 ## Available Ant targets